Breast cancer statistics

 Some breast cancer research combines Asian American, Native Hawaiian, and Pacific Islander people into one group, and that can make it difficult to accurately track incidence and survival rates for the many diverse groups within this category.
 Researchers are working to separate these groups to get more precise data.

-The CDC study also showed that out of four invasive cancers that can be found with screening (female breast, colon, lung, and cervical) tracked from 2015-2019, breast cancer incidence and stage at diagnosis were as follows:
+A 2023 CDC study showed that out of four invasive cancers that can be found with screening (female breast, colon, lung, and cervical) breast cancer incidence and stage at diagnosis, tracked from 2015-2019, were as follows:

 In Asian American women: